 Charles Demuynck has guest conducted extensively in Europe and the U.S., and with the following Canadian orchestras: Orchestra London, Mississauga Symphony, Oshawa-Durham Symphony, Prince George Symphony, Cathedral Bluffs Symphony, Etobicoke Philharmonic, National Academy Orchestra, Royal Conservatory New Music Ensemble, Lethbridge Symphony, and the North York Concert Orchestra.
 His CD of Beethoven’s Symphony #8 and Brahms’ Piano Concerto #2 with pianist Garnet Ungar and the Varna Philharmonic was released in 2002 on the Americus label.
 His previous posts include: Music Director of the Brampton Symphony Orchestra, Oakville Chamber Orchestra; Assistant Conductor of the Knoxville (TN) Symphony, Music Director, Natchitoches-Northwestern Symphony Orchestra (LA), Director of Orchestras at the University of Evansville (IN), and Conducting Apprentice of the Hartford Symphony.
-He is the founding conductor of Masterworks of Oakville Chorus and Orchestra, which is dedidicated to oratorio performances.
+He is the founding conductor of Masterworks of Oakville Chorus and Orchestra, which is dedicated to oratorio performances.
 Charles holds a doctorate in conducting from the Hartt School in Hartford, Connecticut.
 He also holds conducting degrees from the Peabody Conservatory of Music in Baltimore, and the University of Toronto.
-His Of what use is love if not for loving was premiered by Arcady on April 22, 2007 – the same day as the premiere of his work Exuberant for trumpet and piano with Robert Venables.
+His “Of what use is love if not for loving” was premiered by Arcady on April 22, 2007 – the same day as the premiere of his work “Exuberant” for trumpet and piano with Robert Venables.
 Charles is currently Music Director at St. Andrew’s Catholic Church, Oakville.
 He began singing with Arcady in 2005.

 Kirk Lackenbauer began his vocal training with renowned Canadian baritone Theodore Baerg prior to attending Wilfrid Laurier University.
 While studying for his Honours Bachelor of Music degree in vocal performance, Kirk‘s principal voice teachers were David Falk and Victor Martens.
 Kirk has extensive choral and solo experience with various local orchestras and choirs such as the Renaissance Singers, Arcady, the John Laing Singers, and the Kitchener-Waterloo Philharmonic.
-He has performed leading roles in several musicals such as Evita, Fiddler on the Roof, Into the Woods, and the role of Bob in The Old Maid and the Thief in Montpellier, Marseille, and Avignon France.
+He has performed leading roles in several musicals such as Evita, Fiddler on the Roof, Into the Woods, and the role of Bob in The Old Maid and the Thief in Montpellier, Marseille, and Avignon, France.
 Kirk is currently a member of TACTUS, a professional eight-voice vocal ensemble with repertoire ranging from the early Renaissance to premiere performances of 21st century music.
 Kirk has performed concerts at Toronto’s Hummingbird Centre, at the Guelph Spring Festival, and several radio broadcasts for the CBC.
 He has collaborated with many distinguished groups including the Toronto Bach Consort, The Penderecki String Quartet, the Arbour Oak Trio, and the Kitchener-Waterloo Symphony Pops Orchestra.
 Kirk currently resides with his family in Waterloo.

 Bill Schatz began his music career early, with organ, piano and voice lessons under Harry Urstadt.
 Before attending the University of Western Ontario, Bill’s music studies had taken him to England, Scotland, Wales, Germany, Austria, Switzerland, Japan, and many parts of the USA and Canada.
-He has done CBC and CTV recordings with the Cambridge Kiwanis Boys Choir, and the K-W Symphony, as well as CD recordings with the CKBC, the Renaissance Singers Arcady, and the Brott Festival Choir.
+He has done CBC and CTV recordings with the Cambridge Kiwanis Boys Choir, and the K-W Symphony, as well as CD recordings with the CKBC, the Renaissance Singers, Arcady, and the Brott Festival Choir.
 He has appeared as a solo performer with these groups, as well as the Grand River Chorus (Brantford), and the choirs of the University of Guelph.
 Bill served as the Musical Director for the Kitchener-Waterloo Singers, an amateur choir in the KW area from 2001 to 2009, including their 60th anniversary celebrations in 2008.
-As a high school music teacher, Bill spent 6 years as the Band Director at McKinnon Park Secondary School in Caledonia, where he took his concert bands to Chicago, Washington and Boston, and is currently the Department Head of the Arts at Pauline Johnson Collegiate & VS in Brantford.
-He is also the Music Director at St. Mark’s Anglican Church in Brantford, and has recently taken on the role of Artistic Director for the Brant Men of Song, as well as the 40 voice Brant County Singers, an all female chorus.
+As a high school music teacher, Bill spent 6 years as the Band Director at McKinnon Park Secondary School in Caledonia, where he took his concert bands to Chicago, Washington and Boston.
+He is currently the Department Head of the Arts at Pauline Johnson Collegiate & VS in Brantford.
+Continuing his role as a conductor, Bill is the Artistic Director of the 45 voice Brant Men of Song, as well as the 40 voice Brant County Singers, an all female chorus.
 He and his wife Emily make their home in Caledonia with their children, Andrew and Emma.